MPG Calculator

 Frequently Asked Questions

-Why is my MPG lower than expected?
+Why is my MPG lower than the OEM-rated number?

-How much does speed affect truck MPG?
+How much does speed actually cost me?

-How do I calculate MPG accurately?
+How do I calculate MPG correctly fill-to-fill?